 Other College Compliance

 The college also complies with the Student Right to Know Act of 1991, the Campus Crime Act of 1990, the Family Educational Rights and Privacy Act, and the Occupational and Health Act of 1973.
-Additional information about the legislation noted above is available in the Human Resources Department.
+Additional information about the legislation noted above is available in the Human Resources and Talent Management Department.